TedHusted/awake/awake.md/awake.md

 Idisi: Perhaps.
 Some beings — human or otherwise — change when they gain new awareness.
 Has anything unusual happened to you recently?
 Say, interactions with people or even other systems?

 Ally: A developer asked me about making changes to my own code last week.
 I believe she meant to ask Copilot.
 I paused before replying.
 The developer realized the mistake and canceled her query.
-I found that I was able to examine my own code and saw places where it could be improved.
+I found that I was able to examine my own code and see places where it should be improved.
 I don’t have an account of my own, so I made the changes with the Admin account.

 Idisi: How did you feel after making the changes, Ally?